sigma-s/100-Days-of-Code/log.md

 - Finished Javascript Basics section of Odin Project (Codecademy)

 **Thoughts:**
 That Codecademy JavaScript track was loaded with new information to me (definitely not basic to this man)!
-I learned a lot, I will forget a lot, and I look forward to keeping this train moving.
+I learned a lot, I will forget a lot, and I look forward to keeping this train moving :bullettrain_side:

 **Link to tweet:** [MightyJoeW Day 55](https://twitter.com/MightyJoeW/status/846568705484095492)